ksflow/ksflow/docs/crds.md

 | `.spec.configs.securityProtocol` | `SSL`                                     | `PLAINTEXT`,`SSL`                                                                                                           |

 Notes:
-- **Be VERY careful if changing properties, as they will trigger updates in all objects that reference the ClusterKafkaClusterConfigConfig.**
+- **Be VERY careful if changing properties, as they will trigger updates in all objects that reference the ClusterKafkaClusterConfig.**
 - **Setting the securityProtocol to SSL is strongly recommended.
 See [security.md](./security.md) for details.**
-- A kubernetes finalizer is used to prevent deletion of the ClusterKafkaClusterConfigConfig until all references are removed.
+- A kubernetes finalizer is used to prevent deletion of the ClusterKafkaClusterConfig until all references are removed.

 ### KafkaTopic